jochenpierk/home/_pages/about.md

 Welcome to my Website!

 I am an assistant professor in financial accounting at the Erasmus School of Economics, Erasmus University Rotterdam.
-On this website, you find information about my <a href= "https://jochenpierk.github.io/home/research/">research</a>, <a href= "https://jochenpierk.github.io/home/teaching/">teaching</a>, and my <a href="https://jochenpierk.github.io/home/cv/">CV</a>.
+On this website, you can find information about my <a href= "https://jochenpierk.github.io/home/research/">research</a>, <a href= "https://jochenpierk.github.io/home/teaching/">teaching</a>, and my <a href="https://jochenpierk.github.io/home/cv/">CV</a>.